About BUP

 Marketing

 BUP’s marketing team creates year-round community events, produces free guides that detail Bethesda’s restaurant, retail, home fashion and arts organizations and operates downtown Bethesda’s Web site, www.bethesda.org.
 The efforts of BUP’s marketing team target downtown Bethesda’s residents, tourists, visitors and employees.
 The Bethesda Arts & Entertainment District is also managed by BUP’s marketing team.
-BUP's marketing team is the producer of Imagination Bethesda, Taste of Bethesda, a free Summer Concert Series, Yappy Hour, Winter Wonderland and Bethesda Outdoor Movies: Stars on the Avenue.
-To stay up to date on all of the Bethesda Urban Partnership's events and amenities, please join the BUP email list.
+BUP’s marketing team is the producer of Imagination Bethesda, Taste of Bethesda, a free Summer Concert Series, Yappy Hour, Winter Wonderland and Bethesda Outdoor Movies.
+To stay up to date on all of the Bethesda Urban Partnership’s events and amenities, please join the BUP email list and follow us on social media.

 Bethesda Arts & Entertainment District